Berkeley-MDes/tdf-fa23-Shameemah/README.md

 <img alt="Screenshot of code written to blink LED light according to pulse" src="https://github.com/Berkeley-MDes/tdf-fa23-Shameemah/blob/main/weekly-reports/2023_10_12/VScodepulsesensor.png">

-For nexts teps, my goal is to modify this code to calculate and output the HRV using the pulse signals from the sensor.
+For nexts steps, my goal is to modify this code to calculate and output the HRV using the pulse signals from the sensor.
 After this, my team and I will work to connect this code to an output device such as a screen display and vibration device connected to another Photon 2.

 ### 💡 Through this exploration I learned: ###
 - how to connect a pulse sensor to the Photon 2